 This important early colonial site was acquired in 1973 by the Association for the Preservation for Virginia Antiquities and opened to the public in 1983 as one of its museum properties.
 Archeological investigation yielded valuable evidence that guided the restoration of the impressive 17th-century formal gardens, funded through the Garden Club of Virginia.
-Bacon's Castle and the Association's nearby Warren House (Smith's Fort) remain situated in the agricultural setting of rural Surry County.
+Bacon's Castle and the Association's nearby Smith's Fort(Rolfe/Warren House) remain situated in the agricultural setting of rural Surry County.

 Bacon's Castle, a National Historic Landmark, is located on the west side of Surry County Rte.
 617, just north of its junction with Rte.
 10 between Hopewell and Smithfield.
-The Castle is open March through November, Friday and Saturday, 10am-4pm, Sunday 12:30pm-4pm and Monday-Thursday by advance appointment for a nominal fee.
-Tours begin 30 minutes after opening and occur at the bottom of the hour, with the last tour at 3:30pm.
-Please call 757-357-5976 or 804-648-1889 for further information, or visit the house's website or Facebook page .
+The Castle is open March through December, Friday and Saturday, 10am-5pm, Sunday 12pm-5pm and Monday-Thursday by advance appointment for a nominal fee.
+Tours begin 30 minutes after opening and occur at the bottom of the hour, with the last tour at 4:30pm.
+Please call 757-357-5976 for further information, or visit the house's website or Facebook page .
 Bacon's Castle has also been documented by the Historic American Buildings Survey.

 James Home | List of Sites | Maps| Learn More | Itineraries | NR Home | Next Site